projectcalico/calico/networking/change-block-size.md

 ### Concepts

-#### Change the IP pool block size
+#### Expand or shrink IP pool block sizes

 By default, the {{site.prodname}} IPAM block size for an IP pool is /26.
 To expand from the default size /26, lower the `blockSize` (for example, /24).
 To shrink the `blockSize` from the default /26, raise the number (for example, /28).

 #### Best practice: change IP pool block size before installation

-Because the `blockSize` field cannot be edited directly after {{site.prodname}} installation, it is best to change the IP pool block size prior to installation to minimize disruptions to pod connectivity.
+Because the `blockSize` field cannot be edited directly after {{site.prodname}} installation, it is best to change the IP pool block size before installation to minimize disruptions to pod connectivity.

 ### Before you begin...